 - Feeling off-balance or unsteady

 Therefore, if one tells his doctor simply that he is dizzy, he may not get the right care for his condition.
 Since dizziness is so common, causing 3.9 million people in one recent year to visit the ER, an accurate description and diagnosis are vital.
-It has been seen that some episodes of dizziness can be linked to a problem in the upper neck bones.
+Reports showed that some episodes of dizziness can have a direct link to a problem in the upper neck bones.

 Dizziness Related to Improper Spinal Alignment

 Upper cervical chiropractors use a gentle technique to encourage these bones to move back into their original position.
-Once this is done, communication can be restored.
-This is often all that is needed to see a decrease in the intensity of dizziness or an elimination of it completely.
+Once done, communication can return.
+This is often all that is needed to see a decrease in the intensity of dizziness or elimination of it completely.